Europe 1918: German Revolution

 29 Oct–9 Nov 1918 German Revolution▲

 In response to the unauthorized 24 October 1918 German naval command directive to engage the Royal Navy in a final battle, sailors mutinied in Wilhelmshaven and Kiel.
 On 4 November the mutineers took control of Kiel, encouraging seamen, soldiers, and urban workers across the country to also rise in revolt against the imperial order.
 By 9 November, workers’ and soldiers’ councils had taken power in most of Germany’s cities and a republic was declared.

-The Ottoman Minister of Marine Affairs Rauf Bey and the British Admiral Somerset Arthur Gough-Calthorpe sign the Armistice of Mudros aboard the HMS Agamemnon in Mudros harbor on the Greek island of Lemnos.
-The armistice ends hostilities between the Ottoman Empire and the Allies as of noon the next day (31 October).
-Its conditions require the Ottomans demobilize their armed forces and withdraw to Anatolia - including abandoning their gains in the Caucasus, and allow the Allies to occupy the Turkish Straits and any territories in disorder.
+The Ottoman Minister of Marine Affairs Rauf Bey and the British Admiral Somerset Arthur Gough-Calthorpe signed the Armistice of Mudros aboard the HMS Agamemnon in Mudros harbor on the Greek island of Lemnos.
+The armistice ended hostilities between the Ottoman Empire and the Allies as of noon the next day (31 October).
+Its conditions required that the Ottomans demobilize their armed forces and withdraw to Anatolia—including abandoning their gains in the Caucasus—and allow the Allies to occupy the Turkish Straits and any territories in disorder.

 The Banat Republic was proclaimed in Timișoara, in the southern part of the Kingdom of Hungary, immediately after Hungary’s secession from the Austro-Hungarian Empire.
 Recognized only by Hungary, the republic was invaded and occupied by Serbia two weeks later.
 After a period of Serb-Allied occupation, it was divided between the Kingdom of Serbs, Croats and Slovenes (Yugoslavia) and Romania in 1919.